Exhibitions

 Geoffrey Beene (1924-2004) was among the twentieth century's most successful American fashion designers.
 In Coming Home: Geoffrey Beene, the Textile & Costume Museum (TCM) celebrates the many accomplishments of this master of classic style and impeccable craftsmanship who, for decades, reigned supreme as the gold standard of American fashion design.
 Mr. Beene, originally from Haynesville, Louisiana, was a southern gentleman to his core, committed to celebrating beauty in all its forms.
 His excellence in design garnered him eight Coty Awards and two Council of American Fashion Designers awards.
 Mr. Beene’s work is in the collections of leading institutions, including The Metropolitan Museum of Art, The Museum at FIT, and the Museum of Fine Arts, Boston.
 Sylvia R. Karasu, MD, Clinical Professor of Psychiatry at Weill Cornell Medicine of New York City, donated over two hundred pieces of Geoffrey Beene fashion from her collection and related ephemera, documenting Mr. Beene's career and Dr. Karasu's passion for Geoffrey Beene designs to TCM.
 The exhibition includes garments from Dr. Karasu’s gift and sketches.
 Beene fashioned each collection with impeccable craftsmanship and design, adapting his training in French couture for the American market.
 Join us to celebrate Mr. Beene in 2024, what would have been the year of his 100th birthday.

 Coming Home: Geoffrey Beene opened May 5, 2024 at TCM at 330 Tower Dr. in the Human Ecology Building on LSU’s campus.
-An additional outpost of approximately 22 garments opened at the LSU Museum of Art on April 26, 2024, and runs through August 30, 2024.
-Both exhibitions are curated by graduate students from the Department of Textiles, Apparel Design, & Merchandising with guidance from TCM Curator and Associate Professor Dr. Michael Mamp.
+An additional outpost of approximately 22 garments opened at the LSU Museum of Art on April 26, 2024, and ran through August 30, 2024.
+Both exhibitions were curated by graduate students from the Department of Textiles, Apparel Design, & Merchandising with guidance from TCM Curator and Associate Professor Dr. Michael Mamp.

 Presented by